IamBeltran/month-class/README.md

 - Type: `number|string`

-The `weekend` option indicates the days of the week that are taken as the weekend in the month.
+Description: The `weekend` option indicates the days of the week that are taken as the weekend in the month.

 Must be a `string` or integer `number` between `0` to `15`.
 If a `string` is passed, the string must match to regex `/^[0-1]{7}$/`.
 For example if want to indicate that weekends are Fridays, the value must be `"0000100"`.